nadeem01/nadeem01/README.md

 I'm a passionate Full-Stack Developer with experience in Web Development.
 I specialize in the MERN (PostgreSQl, Express.js, React, Next.js Node.js) stack and have a strong foundation in building scalable and efficient web applications.

 ## 🛠️ Tech Stack
-- **Frontend**: React, Next.js, JavaScript, HTML, CSS
+- **Frontend**: React, React-native, Next.js, JavaScript, HTML, CSS
 - **Backend**: Node.js, Express.js, Nest.js, Prisma
 - **ORMs**: MongoDB
 - **Database**: MongoDB, PostgreSQl, MySQl
 - **Others**: Git, RESTful APIs

 ## 🌱 What I'm Learning
-I'm currently diving deeper into advanced MERN Stack development to enhance my skills and stay updated with the latest technologies.
+I'm currently diving deeper into advanced Full Stack development to enhance my skills and stay updated with the latest technologies.

 ## 🤝 Open to Collaboration
 I'm always looking to collaborate on interesting projects and expand my network.
 If you have a project idea or would like to discuss potential collaborations, feel free to reach out!